If I buy on Alibaba and sell on Amazon, I'll make a ton of money, right? That's a recipe for disaster.

 Being an active member in a social community can yield amazing and unexpected results (read more about social media musts here).

-This will require you to completely ignore classic Amazon research tools like AmazeOwl, Helium 10, Jungle Scout, and Viral Launch.
+This will require you to temporarily bypass classic Amazon research tools like AmazeOwl, Helium 10, Jungle Scout, and Viral Launch.
 They can only show you what is already on Amazon.

 Start digging deep into the creatives out there.
 Someone else out there may have inspiration without the business mindset necessary to make dreams happen.
 You do.